 Tracking studies at BTO

-Our understanding of migrants is being revolutionised by tracking technology, which the BTO is taking advantage of to study a range of species, from small passerines to seabirds, that have historically been difficult to track once they leave their breeding colonies.
+Our understanding of bird movements is being revolutionised by tracking technology, which BTO is taking advantage of to study a range of species, from small passerines to raptors and seabirds.

 These maps from the BTO book